amazeeio/docs/local_docker_development/drupal_site_containers.md

 To run commands like `drush`, `git` or other things within the container, you need to connect to the container.

+There are two ways for that:

+#### Connect via `docker-compose`

+This is the easier way, you need to be in the same folder where also the `docker-compose.yml` for that to work:

+    docker-compose exec --user drupal drupal bash

+#### Connect via `docker`

+If you want to connect to a container wherever you are right now with your bash:

 	docker exec -itu drupal changeme.com.docker.amazee.io bash

 *Replace `changeme.com.docker.amazee.io` with the docker container you want to connect to*